Punnathurkotta: Description

-Punnathurkotta was once the palace of a local ruler, now survived by his son R Unnikrishnan, grandsons Madhusudana R Menon & Madhavan R Menon, but the palace grounds are now used to house the elephants belonging to the Guruvayoor temple, and has been renamed Anakkotta (meaning "Elephant Fort").
+Punnathurkotta was once the palace of a local ruler His Highness Anujan Raja, now survived by his son R Unnikrishnan, daughter-in-law Nirmala Menon, grandsons Madhusudana R Menon & Madhava R Menon, but the palace grounds are now used to house the elephants belonging to the Guruvayoor temple, and has been renamed Anakkotta (meaning "Elephant Fort").
 There were 86 elephants housed there, but currently there are about 37 elephants.
 The elephants are ritual offerings made by the devotees of Lord Guruvayurappa.

 Described as a 'Palace for Elephants,' this facility is also used to train the elephants to serve Lord Krishna as well as to participate in many festivals that occur throughout the year.
 The oldest elephant is around 82 years of age and is called 'Ramachandran'.
 The rituals of Gajapooja (Worshipping Elephants) and Anayoottu (Feeding Elephants) are observed here, as an offering to Lord Ganesha.
 The legendary elephant "Guruvayur Keshavan" was housed here.

 The compound also has a naalu kettu, a traditional rectangular home with a central courtyard, which belonged to the Punnathur Raja.
 It presently houses a training school for Papans (Mahout).

 This complex also contains a temple dedicated to Lord Shiva and Bhagavathy.
 Some scenes in the famous Malayalam movie "Oru Vadakkan Veeragatha" (starring Mammooty) were filmed at this location.
 The visiting hours are 9.00 AM to 5.00 PM.
 The entry fee is ₹ 20.00 per adult.
 An extra Rs 25 is charged for to use a camera inside the complex.
 Nowadays camera usage is not allowed in Punnathurkotta.